meow-watermelon/traceroute_geolocation/README.md

 * TclLib: tcllib-1.19-6
 * Tk: tk-8.6.10-6
 * traceroute: 2.1.0
-* GNUPlot: 5.2 patchlevel 8
+* gnuplot: 5.2 patchlevel 8

 ## Usage

 Before running this utility, user needs to check following variables in `traceroute-geolocation.tcl` to make sure `traceroute` / `gnuplot` binaries are pointing to correct paths.
-Also, to plot the routing map, it needs to use a world map data points file from GNUPlot.
+Also, to plot the routing map, it needs to use a world map data points file from gnuplot.
 The file can be downloaded [here](https://github.com/gnuplot/gnuplot/blob/master/demo/world.dat).

 Here are default variables settings: